 Merger and integration expenses for the year ended December 31, 2000 were \$51.0 million, an increase of \$4.1 million or 8.8%, compared with \$46.9 million for the same period in 1999.
 Costs incurred were a result of pooling of interests transactions that occurred during the respective years and the planned integration of such companies.
 In 2000 and 1999, merger and integration expense consists primarily of office integration costs, the write-off of fixed assets which will not be used in the future, separation pay, professional fees, and employee stay bonuses to certain key personnel of the merged companies.
-In addition, during the year ended December 31, 1999, we wrote off receivables that reflected the effects of uncollectible search fees as a result of the loss of Executive Search consultants and non-cash compensation expense related to the accelerated vesting of employee stock and stock option grants.
+In addition, during the year ended December 31, 1999, we wrote off approximately \$2.0 million of receivables that reflected the effects of uncollectible search fees as a result of the resignation of Executive Search consultants, as a direct result of our merger with LAI Worldwide, Inc., in 1999, and recorded approximately \$1.8 million of non-cash compensation expense related to the accelerated vesting of employee stock and stock option grants.